pac-dan/pawsitive_training/README.md

   This event triggers the handler to update the subscription status for a user.
 Upon receiving this event, the handler sets the `subscription_paid` flag to true, activating full access to premium training video content.
 Tests confirmed that the flag was correctly updated in the database when this webhook was received.

 - **stripe.invoice.payment_failed:**
   In the event that an invoice payment fails, the handler updates the subscription record by setting the `subscription_paid` flag to false, thereby revoking access to premium content.
-Although this webhook is more challenging to test (requiring a test card with a short expiration date), initial tests in Stripe’s test environment indicate that the handler behaves as expected.
+Although this webhook is more challenging to test (requiring a test card with a short expiration date), initial tests in Stripe's test environment indicate that the handler behaves as expected.

 Through these webhook handlers, the pawsitive_training project ensures that any changes in payment status reported by Stripe are accurately and reliably reflected in our order and subscription records.